nf-core/circrna/docs/output.md

 </details>

-nf-core/circrna computes correlations between miRNA and transcript expression levels and writes the results to individual tsv files for each miRNA-target interaction specified in the input binding sites file.
+nf-core/circrna computes correlations between miRNA and transcript expression levels and writes the results to individual TSV files for each miRNA-target interaction specified in the input binding sites file.